Climb Global Ownership

 Disposition of 9000 shares by Timothy Popovich of Climb Global at 110.0 subject to Rule 16b-3

-Matthew Sullivan over a month ago
+Matthew Sullivan over three months ago

 Acquisition by Matthew Sullivan of 1225 shares of Climb Global subject to Rule 16b-3